The new shantytown

 housing exclusion, a new concept to refer to povertyhousing exclusion, a new concept to refer to poverty.

-The profile is also changing, and it's no longer just vagrants but a rejuvenated population, young migrants who haven't been able to find an opportunity to regularize their situation, people with mental disorders, but homelessness affects even permanent workers.
-Furthermore, there are increasingly more women, who often flee male violence.
-“Normally it’s gradual.
-First they lose their apartment, then the room, a friend accommodates them at their home, they go to a temporary shelter service, and if they haven't recovered, they end up on the street,” points out Bea Fernández, director of Arrels Foundation, a reference entity for homelessness.
+The profile also changes, and it's no longer just vagrants, but a rejuvenated population, young migrants who haven't been able to find an opportunity to regularize their situation, people with mental disorders, but homelessness affects even permanent workers.
+In addition, there are more and more women, who often flee from male violence.
+“Normally it's gradual.
+First they lose their flat, then the room, a friend hosts them at their place, they go to a temporary reception service, and if they haven't recovered, they end up on the street,” points out Bea Fernández, director of Arrels Foundation, a benchmark entity for homelessness.

 Ciutat Vella is no longer the district with the most homeless population